 Citizens Utilities Company (“Citizens”) has requested that Transwestern Pipeline Company (“Transwestern”) modify the natural gas flow control facilities (“Control Facilities”) located at the point of interconnection between Citizens’ and Transwestern’s facilities in _________ County, _____________ (the “Griffith Interconnect Point”).
 Specifically, Citizens has requested that Transwestern modify the Control Facilities so as to convert the Control Facilities to a pressure control system with flow override capability.
 After the requested modification, the Control Facilities will have a variable pressure control system with remote control capability from Transwestern’s gas control facilities in Houston, Texas.
 Citizens hereby authorizes Transwestern to make such modifications to the Control Facilities and agrees to reimburse Transwestern for the costs of such modifications subject to the terms of this letter agreement.

-Citizens shall reimburse Transwestern for the following expenses incurred by Transwestern in modifying the Control Facilities: (a) the salary and related costs of Transwestern’s employees who participate in the modification of the Control Facilities, which shall be determined by multiplying (i) the number of hours actually devoted by employees of Transwestern to the modification of the Control Facilities, by (ii) $___; and (b) the actual out-of-pocket costs incurred and paid by Transwestern to third parties in modifying the Control Facilities, including, without limitation, travel expenses, the costs of any materials or equipment required to effectuate the modifications to the Control Facilities and any other out-of-pocket costs reasonably incurred and paid by Transwestern to third parties in modifying the Control Facilities.
-In no event shall the total amount of expenses that Citizens shall be obligated to reimburse Transwestern for the modification of the Control Facilities exceed $5,000.00.
+Citizens shall reimburse Transwestern for the following expenses incurred by Transwestern in modifying the Control Facilities: (a) the salary and related costs of Transwestern’s employees who participate in the modification of the Control Facilities, which shall be determined by multiplying (i) the number of hours actually devoted by employees of Transwestern to the modification of the Control Facilities, by (ii) $30.00; and (b) the actual out-of-pocket costs incurred and paid by Transwestern to third parties in modifying the Control Facilities, including, without limitation, travel expenses, the costs of any materials or equipment required to effectuate the modifications to the Control Facilities, any taxes assessed or imposed on or with respect to any materials, equipment or services provided in connection with modification of the Control Facilities (“Applicable Taxes”), and any other out-of-pocket costs reasonably incurred and paid by Transwestern to third parties in modifying the Control Facilities.
+In no event shall the total amount of expenses that Citizens shall be obligated to reimburse Transwestern for the modification of the Control Facilities exceed the sum of (x) $5,000.00 and (y) the amount of the Applicable Taxes.

 Upon completion of the modification of the Control Facilities, Transwestern shall submit an invoice to Citizens for the expenses incurred by Transwestern in modifying the Control Facilities and for which Transwestern is entitled to reimbursement pursuant to paragraph 1. above.
 With such invoice, Transwestern shall also submit to Citizens’ reasonable documentation of such expenses, including employee time sheets and invoices from third parties.
 Citizens shall pay such invoice in full within 15 days of its receipt thereof.